Luca Bindi

 Luca Bindi (born 1971) is an Italian geologist.
 He holds the Chair of Mineralogy and Crystallography and is the Head of the Department of Earth Sciences of the University of Florence.
 He is also a research associate at the Istituto di Geoscienze e Georisorse of the National Research Council (Italy) (CNR).
-He has received national and international scientific awards that include the President of the Republic Prize 2015 in the category of Physical, Mathematical and Natural Sciences.
-Since 2019 is a Member of the National Academy of Lincei.
+He has received national and international scientific awards including the 2015 President of the Republic Prize in the category of Physical, Mathematical and Natural Sciences.
+Since 2019 he has been a Member of the National Academy of Lincei.